kunilovskaya/parcorp/README.md

 - make them more comparable and balanced
 - filter noise

-(2) ideas for scaping own parallel data from the web and bulding a corpus from them, inc. automating google-translator
+(2) ideas for scaping own parallel data from the web (based on BBC as example) and bulding a corpus from them, inc. automating google-translator

 (3) produce corpus stats for structured and cleaned plain text collection (or parsed texts)

 (4) parse the raw multi-lingual data structured as a tree of folders (including a toy-corpus)

-(5) *stats* folder contains scripts that demonstrate approaches for statistics extraction from various formats and for verious types of linguistic items
+(5) *stats* folder contains scripts that demonstrate approaches for statistics extraction from various formats and for various types of linguistic items

-(6) (advanced) to extract text-level frequencies of 45 translationese indicators into a single tsv file with folder-names informed metadata
+(6) (advanced) to extract text-level frequencies of 45 translationese indicators into a single tsv file with metadata from folder names

-Besides, the repository includes two data folders (*rawdata* and *formats*) that contain toy corpora for practice, and the *stats/tables* folder with the output of stats-extractrs that are used as input to stats-analysers
+Besides, the repository includes two data folders (*cleandata* and *formats*) that contain toy corpora for practice, and the *stats/tables* folder with the output of stats-extractrs that are used as input to stats-analysers

-NB! most scripts expect to have all inputs (data, imported modules, support lists) in the same folder and need to be started from this folder.
+NB! most scripts expect all inputs (data, imported modules, support lists) in the same folder and need to be started from this folder.

-**see [code](https://github.com/kunilovskaya/scrape) and instructions for scraping parallel texts from a website (with multilingual BBC as example)**
+## Case-study: A register-balanced corpus for translationese research)
 The raw text data is sources from the following corpora:

 ### Registers and the sources of data